PlayFab/SDKGenerator/JenkinsConsoleUtility/testTitleData.md

 Please note characterName is deprecated, and has already been removed from most of the test-examples in our SDKs.
 For those few that remain, this can be any valid character name (Those test suites will usually create the character).

-Our own testTitleData.json is located at this location and contains the secret key for title 6195, and thus we do not publish this file.
-You should change this path to your own testTitleData.json location, wherever it may be.
+Our own testTitleData.json contains the secret key for title 6195, and thus we do not publish this file.
+You should create your own file using the format above, as we cannot provide ours.

 Philosophy
 ====